stjep/presentations-talks/PITCHME.md

-# The jingle and jangle of emotion assessment: Imprecise measurement, casual scale usage, and conceptual fuzziness in emotion research
+## The jingle and jangle of emotion assessment: Imprecise measurement, casual scale usage, and conceptual fuzziness in emotion research
-### Weidman, Stckler, Tracy, 2017, *Emotion*

 ---

-## Introduction
+### Introduction

-Yada yada yadda

-More yada
+Increasing use of self-report measures to assess momentary experience of distinct emotions.

+Wide range of emotions studies is mirrored by breadth of research topics.

 Note:
 This is a note for the speaker.
 Why is this not rendering??